vladimirzeth/IT-Portfolio/active-directory-lab/documentation/ad-dns-resolution-issue.md

 ## Prevention

-- Always set DNS to Domain Controller in AD environments
+- Always configure DNS to point to Domain Controller in AD environments
-- Avoid using public DNS in domain-joined machines
+- Avoid using public DNS on domain-joined machines
-- Validate DNS settings during onboarding
+- Verify DNS settings during workstation setup